grafana/alloy/docs/sources/tasks/migrate/from-prometheus.md

 ## Limitations

-Configuration conversion is done on a best-effort basis. {{< param "PRODUCT_ROOT_NAME" >}} will issue warnings or errors where the conversion can't be performed.
+Configuration conversion is done on a best-effort basis. {{< param "PRODUCT_NAME" >}} will issue warnings or errors where the conversion can't be performed.

 After the configuration is converted, review the {{< param "PRODUCT_NAME" >}} configuration file created and verify that it's correct before starting to use it in a production environment.